About this policy

 The information is used in an aggregate form and generally no personal information is collected by the third party service provider.
 Our agreements with these third parties ensure this information is only used to carry out functions on our behalf, and if any personal information is collected the confidentiality of that information is maintained.

-If you have concerns or wish to make a complaint regarding the handling of your personal information by us please contact our Customer Advocate Office on 1300 361 911 or at email@example.com.
+If you have concerns or wish to make a complaint regarding the handling of your personal information by us, please contact our Customer Feedback Team on 1300 361 911 or at email@example.com.
 We will promptly investigate your complaint and notify you of the outcome.
-If you are still not satisfied with the outcome of your complaint you may in some cases refer your complaint to:

 PO Box 480